Statue of Liberty: Lighthouse Board and War Department (1886–1933)

 On July 30, 1916, during World War I, German saboteurs set off a disastrous explosion on the Black Tom peninsula in Jersey City, New Jersey, in what is now part of Liberty State Park, close to Bedloe's Island.
-Carloads of dynamite and other explosives that were being sent to Britain and France for their war efforts were detonated.
+Carloads of dynamite and other explosives that were being sent to Russia for its war efforts were detonated.
 The statue sustained minor damage, mostly to the torch-bearing right arm, and was closed for ten days.
 The cost to repair the statue and buildings on the island was about $100,000.
 The narrow ascent to the torch was closed for public-safety reasons, and it has remained closed ever since.

 That same year, Ralph Pulitzer, who had succeeded his father Joseph as publisher of the World, began a drive to raise $30,000 for an exterior lighting system to illuminate the statue at night.
 He claimed over 80,000 contributors, but failed to reach the goal.
 The difference was quietly made up by a gift from a wealthy donor—a fact that was not revealed until 1936.
 An underwater power cable brought electricity from the mainland and floodlights were placed along the walls of Fort Wood.
 Gutzon Borglum, who later sculpted Mount Rushmore, redesigned the torch, replacing much of the original copper with stained glass.
 On December 2, 1916, President Woodrow Wilson pressed the telegraph key that turned on the lights, successfully illuminating the statue.

 After the United States entered World War I in 1917, images of the statue were heavily used in both recruitment posters and the Liberty bond drives that urged American citizens to support the war financially.
 This impressed upon the public the war's stated purpose—to secure liberty—and served as a reminder that embattled France had given the United States the statue.

 In 1924, President Calvin Coolidge used his authority under the Antiquities Act to declare the statue a national monument.
 A suicide occurred five years later when a man climbed out of one of the windows in the crown and jumped to his death.